Grief, Bereavement, and Loss (PDQ®)–Patient Version

 Normal or common grief begins soon after a loss and symptoms go away over time.

-During normal grief, the bereaved person moves toward accepting the loss and is able to continue normal day-to-day life even though it is hard to do.
-Common grief reactions include:
+Normal grief occurs in most people who have experienced a loss.
+During normal grief, the bereaved person accepts the loss and continues with daily activities even though it is hard to do.
+Common emotional reactions include:

 - Emotional numbness, shock, disbelief, or denial.
 These often occur right after the death, especially if the death was not expected.